Blessed Are You Who Believed

 Our Blessed Lady tangibly represents in her person the “unblemished bride of Christ,” which is the Church, sanctified by the presence of the Holy Spirit who ensures the purity of her faith as the guarantor of the divine truth (Eph 5:25-27; 1 Tim 3:15).
 The woman in the crowd pronounced Mary’s breasts to be blessed, but Jesus implicitly went further by presenting his holy mother to himself as “glorious” because there was no “stain or wrinkle” in her soul.
 The Holy Spirit was ever-present in Mary’s life, preserving her from being tainted by any personal sins and ensuring her perfect sanctity.

-to rule all nations with a rod of iron: and her child was caught up unto God, and to his
+who was to rule all nations with a rod of iron: and her child was caught up unto God, and to his throne.

 Revelation 12, 2-5